Phase I – Southern California

 The Hyperloop is a ultra-high speed train travels at speeds of up to 800 mph (1,287 kph) averaging at 580 mph (933 kph) powered by solar energy.
 Alternatively pods can be powered with Searle Generators which travel at speeds up to mach 1.8 or 1,380 mph (2,220 kph) .
 Funding this project would drive up economic activity for the lower and middle classes, reduce travel time, and reducing the cost of living.
 Emerging technologies such as teleportation or antigravity would not make the Hyperloop obsolete.
 Focus instead will be Urban hyperloops which are connected to teleportation nodes.
 Existing cross country networks would then be converted for pleasure and sightseeing provided the hyperloops are built with transparent Aluminum.

-Hyperloop tracks will be built on 100’ foot tall pylons along the interstates.
+Hyperloop tracks can be built on 100’ foot tall pylons along the interstates or built underground.
 This will eliminate the need to acquire right of ways and the red tape involved with that process.
 Hyperloop’s are essentially a mag lev train in a depressurized tube with a pod that is wide enough to drive ones car inside or load their freight and take it with them.The first network will be built in southern California linking Sacramento to San Francisco, Fresno, Los Angles, City of Light, and then on to Los Vegas and San Diego.
 Average construction cost is $35 million per mile.
 Ticket prices could be as low as $20 each way due to the automated nature of the system and low operating costs due to the solar panels on top of the tubes.

 Total projected cost of all Southern California Hyperloop routes is $19.7b, serving a market of 35 million people and enable low cost travel for the middle and working class.
 Typical road trip from Los Angeles to San Francisco requires $55 of fuel and takes 6 to 8 hours.
 Hyperloops would cost only $5.50 charge $20, and take 35 minutes.
 Compare this to a 75 minute airplane, 10 hour bus, and 12 hour train ride.
 Total projected annual passenger traffic of 13.3 million, revenue of $286 million; freight $504 million for $.8 billion annual revenue at a 3.3% ROI in a low projection scenario.